Guinea: West African empires and kingdoms

-What is now Guinea was on the fringes of some West African empires.
+What is now Guinea sat on the fringes of various West African empires.
 The earliest, the Ghana Empire, grew on trade and ultimately fell after repeated incursions of the Almoravids.
 It was in this period that Islam first arrived in the region by way of North African traders.

-The Sosso Empire (12th to 13th centuries) flourished in the resulting void, and the Mali Empire came to prominence when Soundiata Kéïta defeated the Sosso ruler Soumangourou Kanté at the Battle of Kirina, in c.
+The Sosso Empire came and stayed from 12th to 13th centuries; later, the Mali Empire came when Soundiata Kéïta defeated the Sosso ruler Soumangourou Kanté at the Battle of Kirina in c.
 1235.
-The Mali Empire was ruled by Mansa (Emperors), including Kankou Moussa who made a hajj to Mecca in 1324.
+The Mali Empire was ruled by Mansa (Emperors), including Kankou Moussa, who made a hajj to Mecca in 1324.
 After his reign, the Mali Empire began to decline and was ultimately supplanted by its vassal states in the 15th century.

-The Songhai Empire expanded its power from about 1460 and eventually surpassed the Mali Empire in both territory and wealth.
+The Songhai Empire expanded its power in about 1460.
 It continued to prosper until a civil war, over succession, followed the death of Askia Daoud in 1582.
-The empire fell to invaders from Morocco at the Battle of Tondibi 3 years later.
-The Moroccans proved unable to rule the kingdom effectively and it split into smaller kingdoms.
+The empire fell to invaders from Morocco in 1591, but the kingdom later split into smaller kingdoms.
 After the fall of some of the West African empires, various kingdoms existed in what is now Guinea.
-Fulani Muslims migrated to Futa Jallon in Central Guinea, and established an Islamic state from 1727 to 1896, with a written constitution and alternate rulers.
+Fulani Muslims migrated to Futa Jallon in Central Guinea, and established an Islamic state from 1727 to 1896 with a written constitution and alternate rulers.
 The Wassoulou or Wassulu Empire (1878–1898) was led by Samori Toure in the predominantly Malinké area of what is now upper Guinea and southwestern Mali (Wassoulou).
 It moved to Ivory Coast before being conquered by the French.